 (6) Summertime is a busy time on campus.
 Facilities staff use this time to repair and replace, paint, update, and complete various projects.
 Some of this may cause a temporary disruption of service and inconvenience to students including the possibility of relocation.
 The University attempts to provide advance notice, but this is not always possible.
 During the summer, the campus has also been known to experience severe weather, resulting in power outages.
 At times, furniture is replaced during the summer, which may cause an inconvenience to students because there is disruption to coordinate the removal of old furniture and installation of new furniture.

-Presently, there is a plan for a campus-wide hot water steam shutdown scheduled to take place from July 25 through August 11, which should not affect Eagle Landing but will affect meal preparation (thus, any students present at that time will need to plan accordingly).
+Presently, there is a plan for a campus-wide hot water steam shutdown scheduled to take place from May 15 through May 26, which should not affect Eagle Landing.

 (8) Living on campus during any part of the summer is a privilege and failure to comply with all listed expectations could result in immediate removal from housing.
 Students agree to live in the location assigned and not participate in unapproved room changes.